camoverride/camoverride.github.io/_posts/2017-10-10-naive-bayes-text-classification.md

 ## Classification
 Naive Bayes classifiers are a family of classifiers that take inspiration from Bayes' Theorem.
-Most people like to memorize Bayes' theorem and go from there, but I find that it's more useful to derive Bayes' theorem instead, as it sheds some light on how all the pieces fit together.
-This is especially important when we need to remove the prior probability from the equation (which we'll have to do to make out model more valid).
+Most people like to memorize Bayes' theorem and go from there, but I find that it's more useful to derive Bayes' theorem instead, as it sheds some light on how the pieces fit together.
+This is especially important when we need to fiddle with the prior probability (which the nature of our corpus will force us to do).

-We can think of the probability of A given be as being equivalent to the probability of the intersection of A and B divided by the probability of B, where the probability of B is equivalent to the intersection of A and B plus the intersection of B and not A:
+We can think of the probability of A given B as being equivalent to the probability of the intersection of [A and B](https://en.wikipedia.org/wiki/Logical_conjunction#/media/File:Venn0001.svg) divided by the probability of B, where the probability of B is further equivalent to the intersection of A and B plus the intersection of [B and not A](https://en.wikipedia.org/wiki/Boolean_algebra#/media/File:Vennandornot.svg) (I've linked Venn Diagram illustrations of these logical functions:

 $$
 P(A | B) = {\dfrac{P(A \cap B)}{P(B)}} = {\dfrac{P(A \cap B)}{P(A \cap B) + P(B \cap ¬A)}}